Mountain Views, Green Meadows & Wildflowers

 Rafting – whether you are looking for an exhilarating white-water trip or a mellow day trip, Stanley is at the center of some of the greatest river rafting territory in the world.

 Fishing – World class fishing is abundant in the Stanley Basin.
 Fishing can be done in the many area lakes or, most popularly, in the beautiful Salmon River, which flows through the heart of the area.

 Town Street Dances – Everyone is welcome to dance the night away to live music in down town Stanley!
-The street dances are Thursday nights beginning early June through early August.
+The street dances are Thursday nights beginning late June through early August.